charrmountain/charrmountain.github.io/README.md

 -  Portfolio bio page on myself, Charlotte.
     - ### **HTML pages:**
          1. [index.html](index.html) is the "About Me" page
-         2. [portfolio.html](portfolio.html) is the "Portfolio" page which will be coming soon! (none to add yet)
+         2. [portfolio.html](portfolio.html) is the "Portfolio" page which includes projects completed
          3. [contact.html](contact.html) is the "Contacts" page where there are links to all social media and email accounts.

     - ### **Style Sheets** (used on all HTML pages)**:**